Rugeley Phoenix Activities Club – Data Protection & Retention Policy

 Roles & Responsibilities

 Phoenix is the Data Controller and will determine what data is collected, retained and how it is used.
-The Data Protection Officer (DPO) for Phoenix is Rob Walker (firstname.lastname@example.org).
-He, together with the committee is responsible for the secure and fair retention and use of data by Phoenix.
+The Data Protection Officer (DPO) for Phoenix is Barbara Robson (firstname.lastname@example.org) or 01889 800067.
+She, together with the committee is responsible for the secure and fair retention and use of data by Phoenix.
 Any questions relating to data retention or use of data should be directed to the DPO.

 The policy applies to all those handling data on behalf of Phoenix e.g.: